ogfourtwo/firefox-sidebery-setup/README.md

 * [FireFoxCSS](https://www.reddit.com/r/FirefoxCSS/) subreddit for so many resources.
 * [akshat46]() for his [FlyingFox](https://github.com/akshat46/FlyingFox/releases) theme that originally inspired me to make my own.
 * [FirefoxCSS Store](https://github.com/FirefoxCSS-Store/FirefoxCSS-Store.github.io) for inspiration.
+___
+## Final Remarks
+The userChrome.css is heavily dependent on the firefox version.
+A firefox update may break this setup at any time.
+I encourage you to experiment with it.
+It is just basic css.
+For further fine tuning refer [firefox css hacks](https://github.com/MrOtherGuy/firefox-csshacks).
+It is an amazing repo with tons of css customization options.

+I decided to make this tutorial simply because I had a lot of fun doing this and wanted to give something to the community.
+There are tons of amazing creators whose works can be found on FirefoxCSS subreddit or on FirefoxCSS store.
+I highly recommend checking those out.
+This is in no way a perfect tutorial.
+I tried to make it as easy as possible.
+To make this I installed a fresh version of firefox and I can confirm as of 14-12-2024 that everything works.
+Feel free to drop any suggestions or report things that don't work.
+I am a beginner myself.
+Thank you for reading ♥